Can Anyone Get the Crimson Deathcharger Mount?

 A simple spreadsheet can be surprisingly motivating.
 Here’s a minimal column set that works for most players:

-Add a “Notes” column for any quirks you notice (e.g.On top of that, , “Boss mechanic X needed extra coordination”).
+Add a “Notes” column for any quirks you notice (e.g.That said, , “Boss mechanic X needed extra coordination”).
 Over time you’ll spot patterns—maybe you have a higher success rate with a particular healer or when you start the raid at a specific time of day.

 Community Resources Worth Bookmarking